 Coinciding with my herbal studies, I’ve taken an interest in exploring and learning more about essential oils and their uses.
 In early January I shifted away from using a lot of mainstream lotions and body care items.
 As I have acne-prone skin, I started using tea tree oil diluted with jojoba oil, which has been working wonderfully.

 When I was out in LA, I was introduced to an essential oils company called Rocky Mountain Oils.
 As I have very little experience with essential oils, other than using tea tree for my face, I was very interested.
 I was able to try a few products but was still relatively skeptical until I tried their Pain Ease when I got back.
-My neck was completely out of whack from taking a redeye flight back to the east coast- it was so bad I couldn’t even turn my head.
-I won’t lie- I was genuinely astounded when I found that each time I massaged the oil into my neck, it felt immediately better!
+My neck was completely out of whack, stiff and sore from taking a redeye flight back to the east coast- it was so bad I couldn’t even turn my head.
+I won’t lie- I was genuinely astounded when I found that each time I massaged the essential oil blend into my neck, it felt immediately better!
 I ended up using it 2-3X a day for the next few days (yeah, traveling around for 2 weeks and flying overnight can really do a number on your back and neck) and it really helped a lot throughout the day!

 So back to present time: I’ve started trying out more of the products and with fall and winter coming, I’m looking forward to working with a lot of their oils to help with colds and immunity building.